FlagrantGarden/site/content/games/factions/rules.md

 1. Set up terrain.
 1. Roll or choose a scenario.
 1. Roll for Captain’s trait (or keep existing trait if using an established character).
-1. Players arrange themselves into two sides, as evenly as possible.
+1. Players arrange themselves into two sides.
 Each side rolls 1d6 to determine which side will be attackers and which will be defenders: the higher result is the attacker.
 Reroll ties.
 Unless otherwise specified in the location or scenario, the attackers are the active side in the first turn.
 1. Deploy companies according to the location and scenario guidelines.
 1. Choose ambitions.
 1. The active side takes their turn.